5 Marketing and Sales Problems You Can Solve with CallRail + HubSpot

-And just to give you an idea of the kind of data that CallRail can provide on its own, this is a screenshot of our Call Attribution report.
+To give you an idea of the kind of data that CallRail can provide on its own, this is a screenshot of our Call Attribution report.
 So, you can actually get a really good idea of where the calls are coming from.
 Was it from Google Paid?
 Was it from a direct mailer, a call from an ad extensions, Facebook?
 We can track any and all marketing sources and we can push all of this data into HubSpot.

-And I’ll get into that in a little bit, but you’re going to be able to actually report on what’s happening here on your phone call that CallRail’s tracking in your reporting tool of choice, which is HubSpot.
+I’ll get into that in a little bit, but you’re going to be able to actually report on what’s happening here on your phone call that CallRail’s tracking in your reporting tool of choice, which is HubSpot.
 So, it’s really important that you get that full picture, the full 360-degree view of what’s happening with your marketing.
 So, once you’ve integrated, and you’ve started call tracking, and you’re generating leads, which is awesome, one of the biggest problems that sales and marketing teams face today is the lead handover and creating that smooth process from lead, into marketing-qualified lead, into sales-qualified lead.

 Marketing and sales automation is key

-So, I found these stats, and I think this is crazy, but salespeople spend only a third of their day actually talking to prospects, which stinks, right?
+Salespeople spend only a third of their day actually talking to prospects, which stinks, right?
 We want those people, we want our salespeople emailing, on the phone, at meetings, in person selling all day long, but unfortunately, they have to spend 17% of their time entering data into a CRM or a marketing tool And that’s just pure entry and that’s because there’s no automation in place.

-So, you definitely need to get some automation in place to take that load off of the salespeople, so that way, they can actually spend their time doing the things you want them to be doing, like writing emails, prospecting researching leads, scheduling calls, all that kind of good stuff.
+You definitely need to get some automation in place to take that load off of the salespeople, so that way, they can actually spend their time doing the things you want them to be doing, like writing emails, prospecting researching leads, scheduling calls, all that kind of good stuff.
 And then automation is also crucial because moving fast is so important in sales.

 There’s so many different research tools out there that have found that by answering incoming leads faster, you’re actually able to more than double the conversion rate than if you’d waited a day or two to respond to them.
 So, we need to be able to get the salespeople these leads in their hands where they’re ready to work them as quickly as possible, so that way, can actually have our salespeople turn them into paying customers and we can see that full ROI on all the marketing that we’re spending money on.

-So, as I continue to hone in, automation is key to a successful sales and marketing relationship because I’m sure, as everyone is no stranger to, sales is going to continue to complain that marketing’s not getting in the leads fast enough or not getting them enough leads.
+As I continue to hone in, automation is key to a successful sales and marketing relationship because I’m sure, as everyone is no stranger to, sales is going to continue to complain that marketing’s not getting in the leads fast enough or not getting them enough leads.
 And marketing is going to continue to complain that sales isn’t closing all of these great leads that they’re generating.